 We're finding an increase in the number of people using a futon mattress as their everyday bed, either with the mattress directly on the floor or used in conjunction with a wood bed frame.
 So really the answer to the question, What is a Futon Bed, can really mean any way in which a futon mattress is utilised for everyday sleeping.
 But, for the purpose of our products we talk about Futon Beds as being a combination of wood frame and Futon Mattresses.

-We've made it our policy here at the Futon Shop to try and source as many of our futon beds as possible from manufacturers based here in the Westcountry, this ensures support of local jobs and manufacturing both aspects that we feel are important.
+We've made it our policy here at the Futon Shop to try and source as many of our futon beds as possible from manufacturers based in Europe and the UK, this ensures support of local jobs and manufacturing both aspects that we feel are important.
 We also feel that from a quality perspective it is important to be able to track the materials and labour involved in the manufacture of our products.
-Our most popular bed designs are the Osaka Futon Bed a low level, minimal style bed with head and footboard and the traditional Osumi Futon Bed providing a simple, well ventilated, platform for your futon mattress.
+Our most popular bed designs are the Dock Futon Bed a low level, minimal style bed with optional traditional tatami mats and the contemporary looking Pace Bed with its distinctive round profile wood frame, all our styles are available with or without a choice of futon mattress products.
 Whatever your question please feel free to call us if you would like further help.